jedrzejkubica/Elixir-BH-2025/README.md

 # Data

-We assume all data is downloaded into `data/`:
+We assume all data listed below is downloaded into `data/`:

 1. deCODE recombination map from Palsson et al., 2024 including both crossover (CO) and non-crossover (NCO) recombination: https://doi.org/10.5281/zenodo.14025564